neicnordic/sensitive-data-archive/sda/sda.md

 1. [Intercept](cmd/intercept/intercept.md) relays messages from `CentralEGA` to the system.
 2. [s3inbox](cmd/s3inbox/s3inbox.md) proxies uploads to the an S3 compatible storage backend.
+3. [syncapi](cmd/syncapi/syncapi.md) The sync-api service is used in the [Bigpicture](https://bigpicture.eu/) project for mirroring data between two installations of SDA.